morucci/repoxplorer/README.md

 # make some changes
 git add -a
-git commit # local commit your changes git review # propose your changes on Gerrit
+git commit # local commit your changes git review # propose your changes
 ```

 ### Run tests